mich2k/Harvest-Easy/README.md

 <hr>

-After the user logs in the apartment dashboard will be shown, here the status of each bin, infos about the apartment and future predictions are shown
+After the user logs in the apartment dashboard will be shown, here the status of each bin, info about the apartment and future predictions will be shown

 <img height="600" alt="pic" src="./res/gif/user-home.gif">